Resource Optimization for Semantic-Aware Networks with Task Offloading: Numerical Results

+The text semantic encoders for the machine translation tasks and VQA tasks are based on the public implementation of the Transformer~\cite{vaswani2017attention} model with $F^{\mathcal T} = 6$ Transformer encoder layers and decoder layers.
+The image encoders for the image retrieval tasks and VQA tasks are based on the public implementation of the DeiT-small model~\cite{touvron2021training}, where contains $F^{\mathcal I} = 6$ Transformer encoder layers and decoder layers.
+Each task set for machine translation tasks includes $d^{\mathcal T} = 10$ paragraphs, and each paragraph contains 10 sentences with average length $S^{\mathcal T} = 20$.
+For each image retrieval task, $d^{\mathcal I} = 10$ images are added to the image task queue and processed one by one.
+Each image is decomposed into $16 \times 16$ patches and an extra $<$CLS$>$ token, i.e., $S^{\mathcal I} = 197$.

-In this section, the performance of the proposed MAPPO algorithm for joint resource management is demonstrated.
-We implement the semantic communication based on the trained DeepSC model, which is a famous deep learning based semantic communication model.
-The DeepSC model is trained by the proceedings of the European Parliament~\cite{koehn-2005-europarl}, then the accuracy mappings, i.e., $\epsilon_i = \epsilon(k_i, \gamma_i)$, can be obtained by running the DeepSC models under different SNRs.
+Based on the above design of encoders and decoders, we implement the semantic communication system based on the trained DeepSC models~\cite{9830752} and the accuracy mappings, i.e., $ f^{\mathcal T}$, $f^{\mathcal I}$, and $f^{\mathcal B}$, can be obtained by testing the pre-trained DeepSC models under different SNRs.
+Total $I = 4$ UEs are deployed within the service range of the ES, including one with machine translation tasks, one with image retrieval tasks, and two with VQA tasks.

 The pathloss model is set according to~\cite{3gpp_38.901}.
 Moreover, the simulation settings for the wireless channels, the specification of GPUs for the ES and local UEs, and the parameters for training the MAPPO models are listed in TABLE \uppercase\expandafter{\romannumeral1}.